aws-solutions-library-samples/guidance-for-monitoring-and-optimizing-energy-usage-on-aws/README.md

 ## Guidance for Monitoring and Optimizing Energy Usage on AWS

-The sample code in this project demonstrate a Reinforcement Learning based solution on optimizing energy usage on AWS.
+The sample code in this project demonstrates a Reinforcement Learning (RL) based solution to optimize energy usage on AWS.

-This RL-based solution can serve as a great starting point for optimizing energy usage for equipment with temperature and humidity sensor readings.
-You can further optimize this solution to fit your use case, and deploy on AWS to realize cost saving.
+This RL-based solution can serve as a great starting point for optimizing energy usage for equipment with temperature and humidity sensor reading.
+You can further optimize this solution to fit your use case, and deploy on AWS to realize the cost saving.

 ### RL solution workflow
 ![rl-high-level-demo](Image/rl-demo.png)